deepak2431/DailyBuzz/README.md

 1. Make PR title in this format: `Fixes #IssueNo : Name of Issue`

 For any doubts related to the issues, i.e., to understand the issue better etc, comment down your queries on the respective issue.

+<h2 id="license">License</h2>
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/deepak2431/DailyBuzz/blob/master/LICENSE.md) file for details